 Greetings, gentle readers.
 The more astute among you may have noticed that the amount of time since my last post has been right around a year.
 I’ve posted in the past the reason for the long gaps and what was true then remains true now: I just don’t have the luxury of the time required to write this blog on a consistent basis.
 So what brings me (temporarily) out of retirement today?
-A troubling tale I am prepared to tell, involving a food truck, squishy Italian hoagie rolls, and a blatant disregard for the safety of customers.
+A troubling tale I am prepared to tell, involving a food truck, squishy Italian hoagie rolls, and a blatant disregard for the safety of customers, learn how to buy TikTok likes.

 This isn’t the first time I’ve written about food trucks on this blog.
 Some of them, including The Orange Truk, Wholly Frijoles, Zydeco Bistro, and Boca Loca Burrito Factory have set out and accomplished the main goal of a food truck: to be unique and serve quality, freshly prepared food to the people for a reasonable price.
 The best food trucks seek to recreate the same food experience one would find at a great restaurant (at least in terms of the food).
 Of course, I suppose you can’t have the best without having the worst.
 While I want every restaurant (and food truck) to succeed, real world studies indicate that nearly 60% of restaurants will fail over a three year period.
 Today’s visit to the Nacho Mama Food Truck out of Kent, Ohio proved exactly why this is the case.